SKDE-Felles/lb-rp/README.md

 Configuration of NGINX is defined in the _data/nginx/mongr.conf_-file.
 Please refere to the [NGINX documentation](https://nginx.org/en/docs/) and relevant settings of the hosting environment.
 All changes must be committed to this repository using git.

 ## Install
 All steps are performed from the command line at the server instance that will be running the nginx service.
-Make sure that the content of this repos is available at the server by using git:
+Make sure that the content of this repo is available at the server by using git:
 ```
 git clone https://SKDE-Felles/lb-rp.git
 ```